Chapter 17: Shenandoah II: Leadership and Survival

 reach the sniper, while that guy was continually banging away, trying to

-faced guy calmly chimed in, telling me how he killed that sniper with
+red-faced guy calmly chimed in, telling me how he killed that sniper

-several bursts from his M-14.
-There was no great emotion, however, in
+with several bursts from his M-14.
+There was no great emotion, however,

-either of their voices, as they talked about this recent experience.
+in either of their voices as they talked about this recent experience.

-position, at the same time this tree sniper was trying to shoot him.
+firing at Bowman's position.
+At the same time, a tree sniper was trying

-However, partly because my buddies could not see the larger battlefield
+to shoot him.
+However, partly because my buddies could not see the

-and partly because not a single member of my squad was seriously
+larger battlefield and partly because not a single member of my squad

-injured, there was not much emotion in talking about that battle.
-They
+was seriously injured, there was not much emotion in talking about that

-also seemed to have no knowledge of details about the larger battle,
+battle.
+They also seemed unaware of the details about the larger battle

 happening all around them.
 Next Chapter |